quillcontent/qapi/source/index.md

 Property | Description
 --------- | ------- | -----------
-data | The primary data response from the Quill Platform, which is an array data structure.
-This array contains all your approved content for the provided ID meta | The meta data response from the Quill Platform contains useful supplemental data such as pagination information
+data | The primary data response from the Quill Cloud, which is an array data structure.
+This array contains all your approved content for the provided ID meta | The meta data response from the Quill Cloud contains useful supplemental data such as pagination information

 # Pagination